Boston University College of Fine Arts: School of Music

 The Boston University School of Music was founded in 1872, which makes it the oldest degree-granting music program in the United States.
 The School of Music offers the Bachelor of Music (BM), the Master of Music (MM), and the Doctorate of Musical Arts (DMA).
 All students have the option of concentrating in fields such as performance, music theory and composition, musicology, music education, historical performance, and conducting.
 The School of Music offers special degrees such as the Performance Diploma and the Artist Diploma.
 The Performance Diploma is a non-degree program for students who want a continued education in music performance at the post-Masters level.

 The School of Music has about 150 faculty members (professors, assistant professors, adjunct professors, and teaching associates).
 Some notable music professors include: Edwin Barker (double bass), Ann Howard Jones (conducting), George Neikrug (cello), Tim Genis (percussion), Andre de Quadros (music education), Sharon Daniels (voice), Jerrold Pope (voice), Kenneth Radnofsky (saxophone) and Penelope Bitzas (voice).

 The Boston University School of Music has a summer music festival for high school students known as the Boston University Tanglewood Institute (BUTI).
-The Boston University Tanglewood Institute is recognized internationally as an outstanding educational opportunity for young artists and is the only program of its kind associated with one of the great symphony orchestras of the world.
-Here, under the guidance of Boston Symphony Orchestra members, young people devote themselves each summer to an intensive and challenging training session.

 Boston University's School of Music is affiliated with several ensembles and organizations that provide an extension of its core programs.
 Among these are the contemporary music ensemble-in-residence Alea III, the Muir String Quartet, and Boston Youth Symphony Orchestras.

 The Boston University School of Music offers online music education options, and by the end of 2007, more than 600 online graduate students were expected to be studying for a Master of Music (MM) or Doctor of Musical Arts (DMA) degree through this College.